Education, Programs, and Services

 Campus Crime and Fire Safety Fair

-Every October, Campus Safety, in conjunction with the Keene Police Department, Keene Fire Department, KSC Counselling Center, KSC Center for Health and Wellness, student groups, and other community stakeholders participate an interactive fair that provides information on crime and fire safety, alcohol and drug information, violence prevention, bicycle registration and inspection, and other interactive displays.
+In September, Campus Safety, in conjunction with the Keene Police Department, Keene Fire Department, The Wellness Center, student groups, and other community stakeholders participate an interactive fair that provides information on crime and fire safety, alcohol and drug information, violence prevention, bicycle registration and inspection, and other interactive displays.

 Campus Security Authority (CSA) Training